Narrative—most simply a synonym for plot or story—is an essential feature of human nature and history. People are story-telling creatures.

 Narratives or stories create a sense of order and expectations from the overwhelming data of experience; and provide models for solving problems.

-Literary discussions of narrative often treat stories as unique to individual characters or as representative of narrative genres such as romance, comedy, tragedy, and satire or combinations like romantic comedy.
+Literary discussions of narrative often treat stories as unique to individual characters or as representative of narrative genres like romance, comedy, tragedy, and satire or combinations like romantic comedy.

-As literary studies blends with cultural studies, narrative is increasingly interpreted in cultural and historical terms.
+As literary studies blends with cultural and historical studies, narrative is increasingly interpreted in cultural and historical terms.
 A cultural narrative tells the story of a people.
 Individuals in that culture will live out or write variations on a basic cultural narrative.